Flights to Palma, Mallorca

 By Hire Car

 Hiring a car is always my preferred option and the drive to the apartment is about 45 minutes.
 You should get a car for about £15 a day rental plus £15 a day collision damage waiver, rising to £20 + £20 in the peak season.
 You can take out separate insurance for the collision damage waiver element at companies such as www.insurance4carhire.com for £45 for an annual policy.
 I would recommend www.doyouspain.com or www.holidayautos.co.uk.
 You can also get some good hire car deals on the Ryanair website, you don't need to be flying with Ryanair to use them.
 Note that they don't always order them in price order, but you can select that option at the top.
 Be careful to check the fuel policy.
 For example if you are only going for a few days, you don't want to have to pay for a full tank of petrol.
 Some of the companies are at the terminal and with others there is a short shuttle bus ride.
 2025 update: I would avoid Goldcar because they have had some bad publicity this year, mainly to do with claiming that customers' credit cards won't work, so they can charge them the full CDW.
 For all the hire companies, to avoid any damage arguments when you return the car, take a 360 degree video when you arrive.
 Remember to include the inside.
-Finally, for all the hire companies make sure you have your driving licence and a credit card (a debit card is no good) in the name of the driver, American Express isn't accepted.
+Finally, for all the hire companies make sure you have your driving licence and a credit card (a debit card is no good) in the name of the driver, American Express isn't accepted either.

 By Public Transport